ONLINE HELP

 • Export a document.
 You can:

-• export the document in PDF format.
+• export the document to PDF.

-• export the document in HTML format.
+• export the document to HTML.

-• Clipboard: Used to manage the clipboard (copy/paste).
+• Clipboard: Contains the common clipboard actions.

 You can:

-• manage the font name and size.
+• set the font and font size.

 Styles in the ribbon